vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

 Configuration
 =============

+.. cfgcmd:: set service dhcp-server hostfile-update

+   Create DNS record per client lease, by adding clients to /etc/hosts file.
+   Entry will have format: `<shared-network-name>_<hostname>.<domain-name>`

+.. cfgcmd:: set service dhcp-server host-decl-name

+   Will drop `<shared-network-name>_` from client DNS record, using only the host declaration name and domain: `<hostname>.<domain-name>`

 .. cfgcmd:: set service dhcp-server shared-network-name <name> domain-name <domain-name>

    The domain-name parameter should be the domain name that will be appended to